ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 serving static HTML/CSS/JavaScript files.

-This surely doesn't mean that applications and services are now suddenly running on the ether, instead of physical servers.
+This surely doesn't mean that applications and services are now suddenly running on the ether, and not on physical servers.
 You're probably familiar with the running joke about how the cloud is just "someone else's computer".

 >"Now we have an architectural pattern that utilizes a compute model that